hdShang/arxiv-daily/docs/cs-CV/2025-08-29/papers/250821738v2-from-drone-imagery-to-livability-mapping-ai-powered-environment-perc.md

 ---
 layout: default
-title: From Drone Imagery to Livability Mapping: AI-powered Environment Perception in Rural China
+title: "From Drone Imagery to Livability Mapping: AI-powered Environment Perception in Rural China"
 ---

 # From Drone Imagery to Livability Mapping: AI-powered Environment Perception in Rural China